ahernp/ahernp.com/README.md

 Personal Website of Paul Ahern.

-Written in Django with some React widgets.
+Written in Django with some Javascript widgets.
 Visit [here](http://ahernp.com/pages/ahernp-com/).

 *Maximum functionality for minimum developer effort.*